 The Trouble With Springers was originally published on the totallygundogs website.
 We are currently moving our library of hunting dog content to Dogsnet, you can check out that link for an update.
 This article contains information and help for those who share their lives with an English Springer Spaniel from working lines.

-The Trouble With Springers was originally published in four parts.
-They have been combined here, but you can skip to each part using the links above.
+The Trouble With Springers was originally published in four parts, and they have been combined here.
 It’s worth bearing in mind that this information was published over a decade ago and both my own training methods, and training methods within the wider hunting dog community have changed.
 Much of the content is still relevant though.
 And I hope you enjoy it!

 He comes when he is called, hunts within gunshot, and is steady to shot, flush and fall.
 Yes?

-Well, you are probably a committed field trailer.
+Well, you are probably a committed field trialer.
 Or perhaps you have at least five years gundog training experience under your belt.

 If not, you are a member of one of the smallest minorities in the country.

 Springers are (in) trouble

 The fact is that for a lot of inexperienced dog owners, Springers are ‘trouble’.
 And all to often they are ‘in trouble’ too.

 For many working bred springer pups end up in rescue centres.